nandakola/aCloudManage/readme.md

     ....
 ```
-Finally update email config info as per your requirements, right now AcloudManage is scheduled to send an email before the server startup/shutdown and one email as a remainder just before the 30 mins of the schedule startup/shutdown.(Its hard coded feel free to modify according to your requirements.)
+Update email config info as per your requirements, right now AcloudManage is scheduled to send an email before the server startup/shutdown and one email as a remainder just before the 30 mins of the schedule startup/shutdown.(Its hard coded feel free to modify according to your requirements.)

+Finally update the "AzureWebJobsStorage" parameter in "local.settings.json" with one storage URL form your account.(this is the only configuration outside amcloud.yml)

 # About Azure TimerTrigger - JavaScript